Updated on May 20th, 2021 by Bob Ciura

 This article will analyze the investment prospects of LTC Properties in detail.

-LTC Properties is a healthcare REIT that owns and operates skilled nursing facilities, assisted living facilities, and other healthcare properties.
+LTC Properties is a healthcare Real Estate Investment Trust that owns and operates skilled nursing facilities, assisted living facilities, and other healthcare properties.
 Its portfolio consists of approximately 50% senior housing and 50% skilled nursing properties.
-The REIT owns more than 200 investments in 28 states with 30 operating partners and has a market capitalization of $2 billion.
+The REIT owns 180 investments in 27 states with 30 operating partners and has a market capitalization of $1.5 billion.

 Source: Investor Presentation